rs1myers/hugotufte2/content/articles/quantum_hall_emergence/index.md

 weight: 2
 ---

+*This article was produced through a human-managed collaboration with ChatGPT, an AI language model developed by OpenAI, and Claude, an AI language model developed by Anthropic.*

-In 1980, Klaus von Klitzing made a discovery that would reshape the boundaries of condensed matter physics and provoke deeper philosophical reflections on the nature of scientific explanation.  {{< sidenote >}}This essay was written by ChatGPT with minor tweaking by its human agent.{{< /sidenote >}}While experimenting with a two-dimensional electron gas subjected to strong magnetic fields and low temperatures, von Klitzing observed a phenomenon that defied expectations: the Hall resistance of the system was not only stable and predictable, it was quantized in discrete steps.
+In 1980, Klaus von Klitzing made a discovery that would reshape the boundaries of condensed matter physics and provoke deeper philosophical reflections on the nature of scientific explanation.
+While experimenting with a two-dimensional electron gas subjected to strong magnetic fields and low temperatures, von Klitzing observed a phenomenon that defied expectations: the Hall resistance of the system was not only stable and predictable, it was quantized in discrete steps.
 This phenomenon, now known as the integer quantum Hall effect (IQHE), earned von Klitzing the 1985 Nobel Prize in Physics.
 More significantly, it became a gateway into a new way of thinking about the physical world—one in which the behavior of systems cannot always be reduced to the behavior of their smallest parts.

 The quantum Hall effect occurs in a thin semiconductor layer, typically a heterostructure, cooled to near absolute zero and exposed to a perpendicular magnetic field.
 Under these conditions, the Hall resistance does not vary continuously, as classical physics would predict.
 Instead, it assumes precisely quantized values that remain stable across a wide range of materials, sample imperfections, and experimental setups.
 The precision of the effect has allowed it to become a new standard for electrical resistance, known as the von Klitzing constant.